Watch this short video where David explains Reckless Driving in Arizona:

 It is important to hire a skilled Reckless Driving Lawyer to defend you who has knowledge of all the possible defenses that may be asserted in your Reckless Driving case.

 It is important to hire an AV® rated law firm (the highest possible rating by Martindale Hubbell®).
 Also David Michael Cantor is a Certified Criminal Law Specialist, per the Arizona Board of Legal Specialization, who provides Arizona DUI Defense.
 In addition, the Firm and all of its lawyers are listed in the Bar Register of Preeminent Lawyers®.
-At the Law Offices of David Michael Cantor, P.C., the majority of our Attorneys are ex-Prosecutors, and our Arizona DUI Defense team knows the system well.
+At DM Cantor, P.C., the majority of our Attorneys are ex-Prosecutors, and our Arizona DUI Defense team knows the system well.
 For a free initial consultation, call us at 602-307-0808 and speak to our Arizona Reckless Driving Defense team.